Nadeau-Innovations/site/content/landing/workshops.md

       netlify:
         captcha: true
       provider: netlify
+    subtitle: Unlock the power of emerging technologies with a tailored workshop.
     title: '**Book Your Workshop Today**'
-    subtitle: Unlock the power of emerging technologies with a tailored workshop.
   design:
     columns: "1"
-title: "Ignite, Innovate, Implement: It Starts with a Workshop!"
+title: 'Ignite, Innovate, Implement: It Starts with a Workshop!'
 type: landing
 ---